crizmo/Timely/README.md

 Check how much time is left for your precious day to end + a small todo list.

 ## Why Tho ?
-I personallythink knowing how much time is left will increase productivity.
+I personally think knowing how much time is left will increase productivity.
 That all !

 ## How to use for personal use ?
 1. Fork this repo